spareslant/MassRemoteDeploy/README.md

 * A central host having bash
 * Same above central host having "screen" utility to be installed.

 You do not even need your or root ssh keys in place.
-It can take care of it.
+You will be provide your password in `passwd_file` .

 What it can provide:
 * logging on every host + on central host